-Our industry’s number one analyst, Josh Bersin, recently recorded a podcast dedicated exclusively to skills taxonomies.
-And the message is landing - 93% of businesses see reskilling and upskilling as the number one priority for 2021.
+Our industry’s premier analyst, Josh Bersin, recently recorded a podcast dedicated exclusively to skills taxonomies.
+And the message is landing - 93% of businesses see reskilling and upskilling as the number one priority.

 There’s a growing undercurrent of thinking that a skills-based employment setup is not just economically more efficient, but also more socially equitable.
-Skills like data, digital, leadership and wellbeing are all becoming essential to the wider picture of organisational capability - and learner engagement.
+Skills such as data, digital, leadership and wellbeing are all becoming essential to the wider picture of organisational capability, learner engagement and lifelong learning.

 However, despite all the noise around skills, there’s very little substance behind the discussion.
 And businesses are not even getting close to the reality of skills.
 But at Filtered, we work with skills all day every day, and we know what that reality looks like.
 We’ve condensed what we know into this piece, so read on to find out.

-The world of skills is a mess, just as the world of learning content is a mess.
-There are hundreds of them in some companies’ skills frameworks, skills taxonomies, skills matrices etc. And there are many, many thousands of skills out there.
-They are badly defined and rarely grouped despite many of them being almost synonymous.
-User-generated skills clouds amplify the noise 10x.
-And if skills are a mess, we stand no chance of cleaning up our content.
+The world of skills is a mess, just as the world of content is a mess.
+There are hundreds or thousands of them in some companies’ skills frameworks, skills taxonomies, skills ontologies, etc. They are often poorly defined or not defined or overlapping.
+User-generated skills clouds amplify the noise 10x or perhaps 100x.

-The answers to these and other questions about upskilling will be different for each company and their upskilling/reskilling programmes.
-They depend on many factors, including the industry, the cultural direction and company mission, what leaders at the company stand for and the motivations of its workforce.
+The answers to these and other questions about upskilling will be different for each company and their upskilling or reskilling programmes.
+They depend on many factors: the industry, the cultural direction and company mission, what leaders at the company stand for, and the motivations of its workforce.
 But they are questions that must be answered, and answered with nuance.

-Other questions you need to answer to solve your skills issues: are we clear on how to define what a skill is, not just each individual skill?
-There’s a hotchpotch of associated concepts: competencies, capabilities, values, traits, behaviours.
+Other questions you need to answer to solve your skills issues: is it just skills that you should be thinking about?
+There’s an assortment of associated concepts: competencies, capabilities, values, traits, behaviours.
 What is a skill vs a capability?
 Or a competency?
 Then there are hard skills and soft skills and power skills.
 Which of these are within the remit of L&D / HR / Talent, and which are not?
+This work also requires some fortune-telling: what of future skills (see this recent piece from the World Economic Forum)?

 Finding solutions to the most pressing learning and upskilling challenges is difficult.
-But dismissing them, or assuming that they’re insurmountable won't cut it.
+But this is our mission in L&D.

 The important thing is to pick a line and stick to it.
-Take, for example, a business practice I find particularly enjoyable and useful (and one Filtered has a long history of training): spreadsheeting.
+Take, for example, a business practice I personally find particularly enjoyable and useful (and one Filtered has a long history of training): spreadsheeting.
 We hear clients say that Excel is a skill, definitively.
 And we hear clients saying the exact opposite, equally definitively.
-I don’t actually think it matters all that much in the broad, high-level industry discussions.
-But it does matter that everyone in your company agrees.
-Stakeholder buy-in at a senior level is crucial to achieving consensus.
+I don’t actually think it matters all that much in broad, high-level industry discussions.
+But it does matter that people in your company agree and that this is represented accurately and consistently in your learning stack - from content to technology to processes.
+Stakeholder buy-in at a senior level is crucial to achieve productivity through skills, learning and content.

-That also helps break down skills silos.
+Such buy-in also helps break down skills silos.
 There’s a jumble of skills related to content in one system.
 Ditto job descriptions in another.
 Ditto learning objectives and KPIs.
 Ditto appraisals and performance management.
-The promise that skills can be that coveted ‘common currency’ all the way along the employee lifecycle is still a lofty aspiration rather than a hard reality.
+The promise that skills can truly become that coveted ‘common currency’ all the way along the employee lifecycle is still a lofty aspiration rather than a hard reality.

 A great deal of skill is required to change the clothes of an immobilized senior who might not want to have her clothes changed, or to wrangle a class of toddlers, or to clean up an overgrown yard at breakneck pace, or to handle five tables of drunk guys who want their wings yesterday.
 The kind of patience and equanimity it takes to be a good care worker?
 Not a skill, apparently.
 The kind of fortitude it takes to be a fruit picker?
 Not a skill either.

 These and countless other skills often remain effectively unknown to an individual’s manager, colleagues, and employer, making it hard to consciously and effectively upskill.
 The wastage here is lamentable and colossal.
-And it hamstrings the employer when identifying and developing talent and upskilling.
+It needlessly hamstrings the employee's career progression as well as the employer's ability to fill positions efficiently.

 All of these skills questions are difficult to answer.
 But I believe we can crack this tough upskilling nut with the right combination of pragmatic thinking and practice.
 And if we do, we’re affecting an agenda that everyone cares about and creating that rising tide that lifts all boats.
-To that end, a skills data blueprint...
+To that end, then, blueprint for skills data...

-We need to assemble the appropriate data in order to design our skills framework well and align business partners and stakeholders.
+We need to get the right data in order to design our skills framework well and align business partners and all stakeholders.
 Of course, not all the data we would like will be readily available.
 But in good, agile fashion we should start with what we have and iterate from there.
-Here are some key examples.
+Here are some good examples:

 Top-down data sources